Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 The handling has a downside – it’s a rougher ride overall, and you’ll feel more bumps in the road.
 In truth, this was the type of bike I hated when I first got into cycling.
 Still, over the years, I’ve appreciated the handling characteristics, and, well, my backside has toughened up over thousands of miles, so the sharper handling is a worthy tradeoff for me.

 The bike rocks a clean aesthetic.
 Ride1Up has always had nice paint jobs, but they’ve nearly eliminated any visible cables, so the Roadster V3 is about as sleek and visually appealing as anything they’ve produced.
+It could make maintenance trickier, but I’ll take that tradeoff any day.

 I realize I’ve largely praised the bike so far, and rightfully so.
 I’ll be updating my recommendations of the top city e-bikes here soon to include this bike, but it isn’t without a blemish or two.